Acute Flaccid Myelitis Q&A

 If enteroviruses are common, why is AFM rare?

-There are more than 50 different types of enteroviruses and most enterovirus infections are mild or asymptomatic.
+There are more than 50 different types of enteroviruses, and most enterovirus infections are mild or asymptomatic.
 There is a possibility that certain host factors, including genetic or immune factors, may be associated with development of AFM.
-If we look back at poliovirus, which occurred before poliovirus vaccines were introduced, most infections were asymptomatic and <1% of infections were associated with paralytic disease.
-More research needs to be done to identify potential host factors for AFM.
+If we look back at poliovirus, which occurred before poliovirus vaccines were introduced, most infections were asymptomatic and fewer than 1% of infections were associated with paralytic disease.
+More research needs to be done to identify potential host factors that increase risk of AFM.

 Do children with AFM recover?

 Recovery varies.
-Some children appear to fully recover, others regain some use of their paralyzed limb(s) and others remain paralyzed.
+Some children fully recover, others regain some use of their paralyzed limb(s) and others remain paralyzed.
 In severe cases, the muscles used for breathing may be paralyzed, and such patients require the use of a ventilator.
-Patients with severe paralysis and requiring the use of a ventilator are at increased risk for additional complications such as pneumonia, respiratory failure, and death.
-Research is needed on the best immediate and long-term treatment of AFM patients.
+Patients with severe paralysis are at increased risk for additional complications such as pneumonia, respiratory failure, and death.
+Research is needed regarding the best immediate and long-term treatment of AFM patients.